Updated: November 19, 2021

 1.4 Details of Processing.
 The subject-matter of Processing of Personal Data by the Supplier is the performance of the Services pursuant to the Agreement.
 The duration of the Processing, the nature and purpose of the Processing, the types of Personal Data and categories of Data Subjects Processed under this DPA are further specified in Schedule 1 (Details of the Processing) to this DPA.

 1.5 Sub-Processors.
-The Supplier will not permit any processing of the Client’s data by any agent, subcontractor, or other third party that the Client has not been made aware in the Vivantio Security Overview documentation, without written authorization by the Client and shall only work with any such sub-processor under a written contract containing materially the same obligations as under this DPA.
+The Supplier will not permit any processing of the Client’s Personal Data by any agent, subcontractor, or other third party that the Client has not been made aware of via this DPA, without written authorization by the Client and shall only work with any such sub-processor under a written contract containing materially the same obligations as under this DPA.

 2. Rights of Data Subjects